Chandramani2/HLD/Scaling/Stateless Architecture/README.md

 In a senior interview, you must demonstrate how to decouple **Compute** from **State**.
 If I shoot one of your web servers, no user should be logged out, and no file upload should be corrupted.

+`Stateless` isn't just about deleting variables.
+It is the philosophy that allows `Infinite Horizontal Scaling`.
+You must explain where the state goes (Redis, JWT, S3) and how to handle the "Hidden State" like WebSockets

 ---

 ## 📖 Table of Contents